UwUClub/EwECS/doc/Plugins/Sound.md

 world.emplaceEntityComponent<Component::SoundComponent>(entity_id, "assets/sounds/pew.mp3", 40, false);
 ```

-in this exemple we have created an entity "missile" with all the attributes she need and with this line:
+in this exemple we have created an entity "missile" with all the attributes it needs and with this line:

 ```c++
 world.emplaceEntityComponent<Component::SoundComponent>(entity_id, "assets/sounds/pew.mp3", 40, false);